jingleheimer-schmidt/rainbow-trains/readme.md

 # Overview
-This mod cycles train locomotive colors through the rainbow
+This mod cycles train locomotive and wagon colors through the rainbow

 ----------
 # Features